pitabyte/StudentTask/README.md

-This endpoints takes multiple parameters:
+This endpoint takes multiple parameters:
-'sort' - if set to "true", students will be sorted by name 'teacherID' - e.g. "1" - only students of a particular teacher will be returned (whose teacherID is specified) 'page' - e.g. "2" - page 2 (counting from 0) will be returned 'size' - e.g. "3" - returns 3 results per page
+'sort' - if set to "true", students will be sorted by 'name' 'teacherID' - e.g. "1" - only students of a particular teacher will be returned 'page' - e.g. "2" - page 2 (counting from 0) will be returned 'size' - e.g. "3" - returns 3 results per page
+'name' and 'surname' - returns students with a particular 'name' and 'surname'

 ### PUT (http://localhost:8080/api/student/{id}):